Robert Spano: Awards and honours

 Spano was recognized with the Seaver/National Endowment for the Arts Conductors Award in 1994.
 He has also received honorary degrees from Bowling Green State University and the Curtis Institute of Music, and his recordings have won several Grammy Awards (see below).
 He was awarded the Ditson Conductor's Award in 2008.
 Musical America named Spano as its Conductor of the Year in 2008.

 Selected discography

-All recordings feature Spano conducting the Atlanta Symphony Orchestra and its Chorus lead by Norman Mackenzie (as appropriate).
+All recordings feature Spano conducting the Atlanta Symphony Orchestra and its Chorus led by Norman Mackenzie (as appropriate).
 Additional featured soloists are noted.